What is a Loft Apartment in NYC?

 Location

-If buying or renting a loft in New York interests you, look for popular industrial areas such as the Meatpacking District or even Long Island City.
+If buying or renting a loft in New York interests you, look for popular industrial areas such as the Meatpacking District or Long Island City.

 Warehouses and factories were usually made near waterways for the convenience of transportation.